 It recommended a serious, whole-of-government approach to building reliable data centre infrastructure.
 The report’s recommendations were accepted and implemented, leading to an official Australian Data Centre Strategy.
 This sustained focus in infrastructure development affected not only government ICT resources, but the technological trajectory of the entire country since the goal of government has been to use the public cloud if possible and not build its own parallel capacity.

-Implementation of the Australian Data Centre Strategy
+The Australian Data Centre Strategy

 As the recommendations of the Gershon review were gradually implemented over the years, investments in building out Australian-based data centres soared.
 By 2017, Australia was rated as “one of the most mature data centre service markets in the Asia-Pacific” with an annual growth rate of 12.8% and a total revenue of almost $1 billion.
 Government has, of course, been one of the major drivers of this growth through the implementation of the Australian Government Data Centre Strategy.
 However, another one of the reported major drivers of this growth is “highly regulated verticals” such as finance, which require “strict data confidentiality and complete management control of their operations”.